-In Austin, you don’t have to go far to find good music.
+In Austin, you don’t have to go far to find good music, like the intimate venue 3TEN Austin.
 We walked to a stretch of clubs on South Congress and bought tickets for a show at C-Boy's, found a comfy booth and listened to some great Jazz.
 If you can, catch one of their annual music festivals, they host Austin City Limits in the fall and South by Southwest in the spring.

 Where should we eat?

 When in Texas, you must eat barbecue.
 Franklin BBQ is an Austin staple and for some is considered the best BBQ in Texas.
 The lines usually snake around the block, so be prepared for a long wait, like hours.
 A better option may be to pre-order for take out.
 The new Loro (by James Beard Award winners, Chef Tyson Cole of Uchi and Aaron Franklin of Franklin Barbecue), which is described as an Asian Smokehouse meets Texas BBQ is not to be missed.
 The menu is amazing and they have an awesome patio.
 Many friends insisted we also try Micklethwait Craft Meats, a food truck that serves BBQ and smoked meats on picnic tables under a canopy of trees, another long wait but worth it, the food was absolutely incredible.
 We were partial to the chicken sausage and pork ribs but honestly you can't go wrong.